Q: Should I submit a PIP claim or a workers' comp claim first?

 Q: What about accidents resulting in property damage?
 Am I responsible if I cause it?

-A: If you are uninjured in an accident you experienced while driving for work, you are not eligible to receive workers' compensation.
+If you are uninjured in an accident you experienced while driving for work, you are not eligible to receive workers' compensation.
 Depending on whose automobile you were driving, you may be held responsible for the property damage you caused.
 If you were driving your own vehicle, you and your insurance company are responsible for paying for the damage.
 If you were driving a company car, then your employer may have a group insurance policy that covers some of the damage.
-Be sure to review your company's policies before you are in this situation.
-Knowing your responsibilities and the right procedure can save you time, money, and stress.

 Q: What happens if a dispute arises between my insurance companies?

-A: If the insurance company that pays your P.I.P. coverage is not helped by workers' compensation, they may take legal action.
-The injured workers shouldn't worry about being involved in another case if this happens because the issue is now between the two carriers.
+If the insurance company that pays your PIP coverage is not helped by workers' compensation, PIP may take legal action.
+The injured worker shouldn't worry about being involved in another case if this happens because the issue is now between the two carriers.
 You may be asked to give statements or records regarding the payments, but not much more.

 Q: Who do I contact if my medical bill isn't being paid?

-A: Usually, workers' compensation cases don't have deductibles.
+Usually, workers' compensation cases don't have deductibles.
 However, both systems work together to avoid giving the burden of the co-pay to the injured person.
-The law states that there is a procedure for applying and crediting both personal injury protection and workers' compensation benefits.
-The order is complicated and can be clarified by the veteran lawyers of the Coye Law Firm.
+The law states that there is a procedure for applying and crediting both PIP and workers' compensation benefits.